 Urgent Care Costs Without Insurance

 If you do not have health insurance, urgent care clinics can be cheaper than a private doctor and more affordable than an emergency room visit.

 However, your urgent care visit can be pricey without health insurance to cover at least some of the cost.
 Urgent care costs depend on the severity of your illness or injury and the type of services that you need.

-The average urgent care visit costs between $190 and $300 depending on which clinic you go to.
+The average urgent care visit costs up to $300 depending on which clinic you go to.
 For more complex visits, you can expect to pay more.
-For example, if you need to get an X-ray, your urgent care visit could end up costing up to $300-$450.
+For example, if you need to get an X-ray, your urgent care visit could end up costing up to $450.

 While urgent care centers charge a flat fee for your visit to the clinic, all procedures and treatments you receive will be charged over and above the flat fee.
 Still, the few hundred dollars you pay at the urgent care clinic will be a quarter of the cost if you go to an ER.